Where the F is Freddie

 “I am experiencing higher than normal rage.
 Live agent.
 Human being.
 SPEAK TO A REPRESENTATIVE!!!!”

 Great news, Paula!
-We’ve discovered why you have so many panic attacks.
+We discovered why you have panic attacks.

-In seconds, she Googled Dr. Golden and prayed that virtual visits were an option.
-But when her office location flashed on the screen, Paula thought she was hallucinating.
-Did it say she was in White Plains?
+With the world at her fingertips, she Googled Dr. Golden and hoped virtual visits were an option.
+Then her office address flashed on the screen and Paula thought she was hallucinating.
+Did it say White Plains?
 She could leave her home in Scarsdale and arrive in fifteen minutes.
 Twelve if she ran the yellows.

-Paula jotted the information on the back of an envelope and did a hallelujah.
-She was unfamiliar with hypnotherapy but hopefully it was akin to playing the home game of general anesthesia.
-A way to naturally relax or at least to stop yelling at customer service reps on a recorded line that were being monitored for training and quality purposes.
+Paula jotted the doctor’s information on the back of an envelope and did a hallelujah.
+She was unfamiliar with hypnotherapy but maybe it was akin to playing the home game of general anesthesia.
+A way to naturally relax before being asked to listen to the company’s privacy policy.

-At least her kitchen was functional in one way as it now doubled as a shipping department.
-This supplement will arrive on Wednesday.
-That one must be returned to Whole Foods by Friday.
-And who took her packing tape?
+At least her kitchen was no longer obsolete since it doubled as a shipping department.
+A new order was arriving on Wednesday.
+Another had to be returned to Whole Foods by Friday.
+And which of her scoundrel sons stole her packing tape?
 Without it she couldn’t reseal the carton that needed to be dropped at the post office.

 Discover Saralee's Full Manuscripts